On the way to EUROSIM 2023

-From June 2020 EUROSIM 2023 will organize VESS – the Virtual EUROSIM Simulation Seminar, a series of online presentations discussing trends in modelling and simulation and forecasting.
-These international online simulation seminars are open to everybody.
-Each seminar will be organized via Zoom and last 60 minutes (45 minutes presentations, 15 minutes Q & A).
+From June 2020, EUROSIM 2023 will organise VESS – the Virtual EUROSIM Simulation Seminar, a series of online presentations discussing trends in modelling, simulation and forecasting.
+These international online seminars are open to everybody.
+Each virtual seminar will be organized via Zoom and will last 60 minutes (45 minutes presentations, 15 minutes Q & A).

 Next VESS – Virtual EUROSIM Simulation Seminar:

 Miquel Angel Piera graduated with excellence from Universitat Autònoma de Barcelona (UAB) in Computer Engineering (1988), Msc from University of Manchester Institute of Science and Technology in Control Engineering (1991), and PhD from UAB in 1993.
 He is a full time professor at UAB and co-founder and member of the scientific advisory board a spin-off company Aslogic (www.aslogic.es).
 Dr Piera is director of LogiSim (research group on Modelling and Simulation of Complex Systems).
 He is member of the Editorial Board of 3 international journals, former Editor in Chief of IJBRM.
 Dr. Piera has received several awards and recognitions, among which it is mentioned the “Outstanding Professional Contribution Award” from the internal Society for Computer Simulation (SCS) in USA in 2013 and Institution of Mechanical Engineers Award (UK), Aerospace Division : William Sweet Smith Prize 2015.
 He has coordinated as Scientific Coordinator more than 10 Spanish national research projects and more than 30 Industrial funded projects, he has also participated in a number of EC funded research.
 He is author of more than 100 scientific papers, 9 scientific books and has been invited as Key note speaker in more than 10 international conferences.